KevinPham12/personal-home-lab-and-website/README.md

 2. Follow the setup instructions in `setup-guide.md`.

 ## Current Features
-- Ubuntu Server installed on a virtual machine.
+- Ubuntu environment set up on host machine.

 ## Next Steps
 ### Phase 1: Foundation
-- Install and configure a Linux server on a virtual machine or physical machine.
-- Set up a LAMP/LEMP stack to host a basic website.
+- Install and configure Apache to serve a basic website.
-- Learn and practice basic HTML and CSS to create a simple static webpage.
+- Learn and practive basic HTML and CSS to create a simple static webpage.

 ### Phase 2: Website Development
 - Create a homepage introducing yourself and your hobbies.